ATATA: One Algorithm to Align Them All: Related work

 \subsection{Video Generation and Editing}

 Video-based models are still far behind image-based models due to computational requirements and data scarcity \cite{wan2025wanopenadvancedlargescale, hong2022cogvideolargescalepretrainingtexttovideo}.
-Existing video editing methods could be split into two groups, where the first relies on training-free modification of video generation models and the second relies on training a separate architecture for editing.
+Existing video editing methods fall into two groups: training-free modifications of video generation models and methods that train specific editing networks.

-Training-free editing approaches are easy and fast to adopt for the most recent models.
-One bright representative of this family is MatchDiffusion \cite{pardo2024matchdiffusiontrainingfreegenerationmatchcuts}, which relies on joint and disjoint diffusion stages, balancing between visual coherence and semantic divergence.
+Training-free approaches are easy to adapt to existing models.
+A representative example is MatchDiffusion \cite{pardo2024matchdiffusiontrainingfreegenerationmatchcuts}, which relies on joint and disjoint diffusion stages, balancing between visual coherence and semantic divergence.

 Methods requiring training allow more versatile and fine-grained edits.
-Among these methods, VACE \cite{jiang2025vaceallinonevideocreation} stands out for its possibility to use a diverse set of conditions: from inpainting to depth and motion preservation.
+Among these methods, VACE \cite{jiang2025vaceallinonevideocreation} supports diverse conditions, including inpainting, depth, and motion preservation.
 Another work, LucyEdit \cite{decart2025lucyedit}, focuses on purely textual edits and special “trigger” words, allowing control of the granularity of edits.